Governance and Compliance

 - Regular exchange of information between the CFO and the Head of Tax

-- Information provided to the Supervisory Board about key topics and risks
+- Regular information to the Supervisory Board on key topics and risks

 - Implementation of an internal tax compliance system (internally and externally audited)